epicallan/Rx-Fp/exp-2/README.md

 # About

-creates a simple app that the current first 5 repos of a github user.
+creates a simple app that lists the current first 5 repos of a github user.

 In this version the returned JSON array containing all the repo objects is turned into